-We have audited the financial statements of the Protected Areas Network Fund (PAN Fund), a component unit of the Republic of Palau, as of and for the years ended September 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the PAN Fund's basic financial statements listed in the table of contents.
+We have audited the financial statements of the Protected Areas Network Fund (PAN Fund), a component unit of the Republic of Palau, as of and for the year ended September 30, 2022, and the related notes to the financial statements, which collectively comprise the PAN Fund's basic financial statements listed in the table of contents.

-In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the financial statements referred to above present fairly, in all material respects, the financial position of the PAN Fund at September 30, 2023, and the changes in its financial position and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the PAN Fund at September 30, 2022, and the changes in its financial position and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-Basis for Qualified Opinion
+Basis for Opinion

 We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS) and in accordance with the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are required to be independent of the PAN Fund and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audits.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified audit opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.